agileware/content-views-civicrm-data-processor/README.md

 - order the fields and filters in the way you want
 - save it

 Then, you can go to content views and select civicrm content type.
-You will find it under the data processor dropdown.
+You will find it under the Data Processor dropdown.
 Preview it!

-## Features with Content Views Pro
+## Content Views Pro is optional

-CVP provides live filters to end user.
-This plugin will convert the filters in DP into CVP live filters.
+Content Views Pro is not required for this plugin to function.
+Content Views Pro provides a "live filters" feature in Content Views.
+If you want to use this feature then we recommend purchasing a [Content Views Pro subscription](https://www.contentviewspro.com/).

+The following patch [patches/filter.patch](https://github.com/agileware/content-views-civicrm-data-processor/blob/master/patches/filter.patch) needs to be applied to the **Content Views** plugin to then enable the CiviCRM options to be shown in the Filter Settings tab when using Content Views Pro.

 ### Add a live filter for contact name

-- add a filter to the data processor
+- add a filter to the Data Processor
 - the filter field is contact id
 - give whatever the title you want
 - change the name to *contact_name_search*